 - ✓ First, agricultural performance must be evaluated in terms of its capacity to provide food security, at the most basic level, for human nutrition and survival requirements for producing and consuming units.
 Nutritional requirements can be met directly from farm products and/or from markets in exchange for farm /labor income. - ✓ Second, agricultural performance must also be assessed in terms of its capacity to meet the social, personal and communal, and economic necessities of life such as shelter, clothing, medical, educational and locally determined communal expenses including the capacity to pay for leisure activities, even if these are rare for most Ethiopians.
 In other words, agricultural performance assessment must be expressed in terms of cash income that can pay for health, educational and other related social obligations for the participants in the sector. - ✓ Third, agricultural performance must go beyond the maintenance of life; it must serve as a business enterprise where farmers invest in innovation and technological change to enhance land and labor productivity.
 Agricultural performance should be measured in terms of its capacity to afford producers the ability to purchase farm inputs and tools including fertilizer, seeds, pesticides, and the replacement of tools including maresha, hoes, racks, and investments in mechanization, hay-making, milk-processing and beef production, afford agricultural machine rental or purchase investment in irrigation to reduce the risks of dependence on rainfall as well as investment in modern livestock rearing and animal product processing. - ✓ Fourth, agricultural performance must also be assessed by capacity of households, the producing units, to mitigate risk in the event of crop failure or animal deaths.
-Risk can be mitigated by savings put aside from agricultural produce either in-kind or in cash or through purchase of risk insurance, if such schemes are available.
+Risk can be mitigated by savings put aside from agricultural such schemes are available.
 Agriculture should also provide a cushion for shocks and provide for 'risk management' either in direct savings from crops or animals or in cash.
-Although agricultural risk management and/or 'risk insurance' is a modern concept to most Ethiopian farmers, the concept is as old as the emergence of agriculture which has developed a built-in traditional system to provide a cushion in times of need in the form of grain saving, borrowing, reciprocity, migration, crop diversification, dispersion of farm plots in different locations or differing agro-ecological zones, and other ways. ✓ Fifth, agriculture performance also includes saving beyond year-on-year consumption and expenditure and must be able to contribute to creation of consumption and expenditure, and must be able to contribute to creation of wealth, guaranteeing pensions or social insurance.
+Although agricultural risk management and/or 'risk insurance' is a modern concept to most Ethiopian farmers, the concept is as old as the emergence of agriculture which has developed a built-in traditional system to provide a cushion in times of need in the form of grain saving, borrowing, reciprocity, migration, crop diversification, dispersion of farm plots in different locations or differing agro-ecological zones, and other ways. ✓ Fifth, agriculture performance also includes saving beyond year-on-year consumption and expenditure, and must be able to contribute to creation of wealth, guaranteeing pensions or social insurance.
 Implicit in the performance matrix is the extent to which Ethiopia's agriculture is open to and utilizes mechanization options that could have profound impact on performance of the agricultural sector as well as improve the wellbeing of the population.